Henchworm/little-esty-shop/README.md

 Bulk Discounts builds upon the functionality of Little Etsy Shop, incorporating a "Bulk Discount" model that can be applied to invoices.
 Bulk Discounts highlights crud functionality, scaliling up an existing Rails Application, and integrating API calls using the facade design pattern.

+## Learning Goals
+- Write migrations to create tables and relationships between tables
+- Implement CRUD functionality for a resource using forms (form_tag or form_with), buttons, and links
+- Use MVC to organize code effectively, limiting the amount of logic included in views and controllers
+- Use built-in ActiveRecord methods to join multiple tables of data, make calculations, and group data based on one or more attributes
+- Write model tests that fully cover the data logic of the application
+- Write feature tests that fully cover the functionality of the application

+## Requirements
+- must use Rails 5.2.x
+- must use PostgreSQL
+- all code must be tested via feature tests and model tests, respectively
+- must use GitHub branching, team code reviews via GitHub comments, and github projects to track progress on user stories
+- must include a thorough README to describe the project
+- must deploy completed code to Heroku

 ## Database Schema

 ![Screen Shot 2022-01-03 at 4 21 54 PM (2)](https://user-images.githubusercontent.com/39470230/149063403-e5691f8b-2588-45b8-be89-dcc5c92fa3b8.png)